 I was fortunate enough to know what I wanted to do at a very early age, and from there I just went for it.
-I did my undergraduate degree in Marine and Freshwater Biology, and, found I also had a passion for natural resource management (fish are resources!).
+I did my undergraduate degree in Marine and Freshwater Biology.
+I discovered I also had a passion for natural resource management (fish are resources!).
 From there I moved all the way across Canada to BC and continued my studies with a Master’s degree in Zoology.
-This was probably the most challenging part of my career thus far, but it was also the most impactful on both my career and personal growth.
+This was probably the most challenging part of my career thus far.
+It was also the most impactful on both my career and personal growth.

 My advice to you would be that you don’t need to know exactly what you want to do for the rest of your life just yet.
 Every job you have will help you determine what you like and what you don’t like, and hone in on what makes you happiest.